 YOU HAVE NOT LEFT THE US SINCE JUNE 1, 2007

 YOU ARE IN HIGH SCHOOL, IN A GED PROGRAM, OR ALREADY HAVE YOUR DIPLOMA OR GED

 YOU HAVE NEVER COMMITTED A FELONY, SIGNIFICANT MISDEMEANOR, OR 3 MISDEMEANORS TOTAL

 Q: HOW MUCH DOES IT COST TO APPLY FOR DEFERRED ACTION?

 A: Everyone must pay a government a fee of $495.
 This fee can only be waived in very extreme circumstances.
-Our firm can process your Deferred Action case for you for a flat rate of $500.
-This fee does not include translation of any documents that are not in English, such as your birth certificate.
-Translation fees are $50 per page.
+Our firm can process your initial Deferred Action case for you for a flat rate of $500.
+We can process a renewal for $300.

 Q: WHAT IF I COMMITTED A JUVENILE CRIME?